prabhjeet2570-spec/Scaling-Laws-for-Language-Models-on-Symbolic-Music-Data/README.md

 └── README.md
 ```

 The data and results directories in the repository contain all the plots and JSON files generated during the project.
 These directories do not include the original dataset files or the trained machine learning model files.
-Those files were stored in Google Drive during development because of their very large size, which makes them impractical to upload to GitHub.
+Those files were stored in Google Drive during development and because of their very large size, it was not feasible to upload them to GitHub.

 To reproduce the full project pipeline, you only need the file lmd-dataset.zip placed inside the MLProject/data/ directory in your Google Drive.
 This file can be downloaded from the following Kaggle link:
 https://www.kaggle.com/datasets/imsparsh/lakh-midi-clean